Code-Institute-Submissions/hidden-gems/README.md

 6. I wanted to remove the different styles of map types and just wanted to show the road map style for this website.
 I was unsure how to do this and first began trying to disable the button completely.
 However, upon reading Google Maps API Documentation, I found that if you specify the mapTypeId then the others are automatically hidden.

-	mapTypeIds: [
-                google.maps.MapTypeId.ROADMAP,
-            ]

 The reference for this code is also documented in the reference section of this README.

 7. I had an issue when trying to customize the map's info window.
 When a user clicks a marker, the info window would pop up with the relevant information.
 However, when a user clicks another marker, a second info window would pop up, and the previous window would remain.
 This quickly polluted the screen space.
 An event listener was created to close the previous info window.
 The code for this is credited in the reference section of the README file.